wazuh/wazuh-qa/.github/ISSUE_TEMPLATE/test--syscheck.md

 | --- | --- | --- |
 | x.y.z | rev | branch |

+## Important

+All tests must be run under Valgrind (Linux) or DrMemory (Windows), except for performance analyses.

 ## Any

 - [ ] Check if ignore files and folders using tag <ignore> and restrict option (string or sregex) in both options.